michalpokusa/michalpokusa/README.md

 # <img src="./resources/linux.svg" height="27" />

-I have experience working with Linux, which I've used extensively as my primary development environment for a number of years.
+I have experience working with Linux, which I've used extensively as my __primary development environment__ for a number of years.
-This includes tasks such as installing and configuring software, managing users and permissions, as well as troubleshooting common issues.
-As part of my experience with server administration, I've set up and managed multiple Linux servers for various projects.
-This includes tasks such as configuring web servers, managing databases, and implementing security measures to protect against cyber attacks.
-I'm comfortable with automating tasks using scripts that streamline repetitive operations and increase productivity.
+This includes tasks such as __installing and configuring software, managing users and permissions__, as well as __troubleshooting common issues__.
+As part of my experience with __server administration__, I've set up and managed multiple Linux servers for various projects.
+This includes tasks such as __configuring web servers, managing databases, and implementing security measures to protect against cyber attacks__.
+I'm comfortable with __automating tasks__ using scripts that streamline repetitive operations and increase productivity.

 #### <img src="./resources/docker.svg" height="20" />

-During my career as a software developer, I've used Docker with docker-compose primarily for containerizing and deploying web applications.
-In addition to that, I've also used it for smaller independent applications, multiple development environments and personal projects that included VPNs, Discord bots and game servers e.g. Minecraft.
+During my career as a software developer, I've used __Docker with docker-compose__ primarily for __containerizing and deploying__ web applications.
+In addition to that, I've also used it for __smaller independent applications__, multiple development environments and personal projects that included VPNs, Discord bots and game servers e.g. Minecraft.

 🌟 Experience with JavaScript and some with TypeScript, which I've used to build dynamic and interactive web interfaces